 When a student returns to school after being absent, he/she must give a written excuse to the homeroom teacher which is signed by the parent and indicates both the date(s) of the absence and the reason for the absence.
 If the excuse is not submitted within three days, the absence will be considered illegal/unexcused.
-A doctor's excuse may be required after three consecutive days of absence or continued irregular attendance.
-If necessary, a truancy referral will be made to Children and Youth Services and/or the magistrate.
+Once a student accumulates 10 absences, any additional absence will require a doctor's excuse.
+In accordance to PA State Compulsory Law, once a student accumulates 3 unlawful absences, a truancy referral will be made to Children and Youth Services and/or the district magistrate.